 An easy, mobile way to always take care of your skin is to fill a spray bottle with lavender flowers.
 When your skin is feeling dry or irritated, simply spray some of the infused water on the area and enjoy the quick relief that it provides.
 This can also work for chronic conditions like psoriasis, eczema, and acne.

 Lavender has long been used as a digestive aid.
 It improves the motility of intestinal tract, allowing food to pass through more readily.
 Gastric juice production, including bile, is increased which improves digestion and nutrient absorption.
-Colic, vomiting, and flatulence can all be helped through the use of this herb.
-An interesting benefit is that Lavender gently inhibits the growth of pathogens, but according to one study, it doesn't harm beneficial bacteria.
+Colic, vomiting, and flatulence can all be helped by using this herb.
+An interesting benefit is that Lavender gently inhibits the growth of pathogens, but it doesn't harm beneficial bacteria.
 How it distinguishes between harmful and beneficial bacteria is a still a mystery.

 As a digestive aid, lavender can be taken as a tea.